joactr/AnnoTheia/README.md

 </div>

 🌟 Help us cover languages around the world 🗺️!
 It will be a great contribution to the research community to move towards a fairer development of speech technologies.
-Take a look at our tutorial on [How Can I Prepare AnnoTheia for My Language of Interest?]()!
+Take a look at our tutorial on [How Can I Prepare AnnoTheia for the Language I am Interested On?]()!

 ## <a name="citation"></a> 📖 Citation
 If you found our work useful, please cite our paper: